 - Bachelor of Science in Finance

-- Bachelor of Science in Finance, Economics or Financial Services concentrations
+- Bachelor of Science in Finance with Financial Analysis concentration

 The Accounting curricula is designed to prepare students for the accounting profession.
 For the qualified person, accounting offers unlimited opportunities in business, industry, government, and public accounting.
 The profession requires a strong foundation in general education and business courses in addition to thorough training in accounting subjects.
 While each of the accounting curricula gives students all necessary courses to take the CPA exam, the accounting curriculum with Professional Accountancy/Exam Preparation concentration offers interested students a highly organized and specialized curriculum in preparation to become a professional in the field of accountancy.
 This curriculum directs students to specific courses advantageous in preparation for the CPA exam as well as other accounting-related professional examinations.
 The accounting curriculum with a concentration in taxation offers interested students a strong preparation in many diverse areas of personal and business taxations.

 The Finance curricula require advanced course work in finance and provide training in the acquisition and use of funds.
 These curricula prepare students for positions in banking, investment, insurance, real estate, and financial management.
-The Bachelor of Science in Finance with Economics concentration curriculum requires advanced course work in economics and finance and emphasizes the theoretical and practical aspects of the field of economics.
-This curriculum prepares students for positions as economists in business and/or government.
 The Bachelor of Science in Finance with Financial Services concentration provides an organized curriculum to expose interested students to the broad range of service possibilities the finance professional provides to society.

-Degree candidates for the Bachelors of Science in Accounting, Finance, or Finance with a concentration in Economics must fulfill the requirements listed under "College-Wide Requirements" in the College of Business section of this catalog and complete the prescribed curricula with a minimum grade of "C" in all major courses.
+Degree candidates for the Bachelors of Science in Accounting or Finance must fulfill the requirements listed under "College-Wide Requirements" in the College of Business section of this catalog and complete the prescribed curricula with a minimum grade of "C" in all major courses.

 To be eligible to sit for the CPA examination in Louisiana, an applicant must possess, in addition to other requirements, credit for not less than 150 hours of post-secondary, or graduate, or post-graduate education.
 All of the Bachelor of Science in Accounting curricula fulfills the specific course requirements for sitting for this profession examination in Louisiana.
 Details of the Louisiana CPA requirement and recommendation for meeting the education requirements are available from the department head.